bobo599/secure-website/README.md

 Load resources css or javascript from external url and add if enabled random code as 'nonce', if enabled SRI integrity calculate sha-384 hash and add integrity attribute

-if enabled add cookie flag httponly and secure
+if Secure cookie enabled add cookie flag httponly and secure

-if enabled force https
+if Force HTTPS enabled force https for all site url